 C. Functioning of Government: 8 / 12

 Several agencies are tasked with combating corruption, but enforcement is inadequate.
 Public servants regularly fail to declare their business interests as required by law, and the ANC has been criticized for charging fees to business leaders for access to top government officials.
 The tender process for public contracts is often politically driven and opaque.
-The delivery of government services is undermined by maladministration, although a newly formed procurement office and more training for public servants may improve the situation.
-According to the auditor general’s report for the 2012–13 fiscal year (April 1–March 31), “wasteful” expenditure increased by 43 percent over 2011–12 to about R2.1 billion ($220 million), while “irregular expenditure” hit R26.4 billion ($2.76 billion), with health, education, and public works departments among the worst offenders.
-South Africa was ranked 72 out of 177 countries and territories surveyed in Transparency International’s 2013 Corruption Perceptions Index.
+According to the auditor general’s report for the 2013–14 fiscal year, government departments made 62.7 billion rand ($5.4 billion) in “irregular” expenditures (for example, spending that did not follow supply-chain procedures), and expenditures worth 2.6 billion rand ($220 million) were not authorized at all.
+South Africa was ranked 67 out of 175 countries and territories surveyed in Transparency International’s 2014 Corruption Perceptions Index.

 D. Freedom of Expression and Belief: 15 / 16